emily-brown/crystal-collector/README.md

 ```
 Functionality:
   - The player will use the four (4) buttons to try and get their number to match the computer number.
-  - At the start of each game, these 4 buttons will have a new set of hidden values.
+  - At the start of each game, these 4 buttons will have a new set of hidden values between 1-12.
 It's up to the player to figure out what those values are each round in order to match the computer number.
 ```
 <img width="976" src="assets/images/HiddenValue.png">